All chargebacks are not created equal.

 There are those that arise when professional fraud rings use stolen identities or account takeover to make unauthorized online purchases.
 A small number of companies, including Signifyd, have come up with an effective solution to this problem — a model known as guaranteed fraud protection.

-But there is a whole basket of chargeback claims that are far more difficult to navigate — those chargebacks that result from consumer abuse or an honest mistake by a consumer.
+But there is a whole basket of online payment chargeback claims that are far more difficult to navigate — those chargebacks that result from consumer abuse or an honest mistake by a consumer.

 The second brand of chargebacks puts a retailer in the uncomfortable position of doing battle with a customer, essentially trying to prove that the customer is a cheater or a criminal.